saylerb/mac-playbook/README.md

 ```

 There's a shell script that will run ansible playbook.
 Note: It's import to
-_source_ the file, since it will activate the python virtual environment.
+_source_ the file if the Python virtual environment is not already activated.

 ```
-source run.sh
+source run.sh [tags]
 ```

 # iTerm2